 I’m honestly sorry that your cousin has to deal with that.
 It’s completely unfair.
 I just wish people would take the time to educate themselves before saying such hurtful things to others.

-Anonymous asked: here's a thought, asexual individuals like yourself could call yourself asexual.
+Anonymous said: here's a thought, asexual individuals like yourself could call yourself asexual.

 BA: Here’s a thought, gay people can just call themselves gay and we can forget this whole concept of community.